sourabhdesai/StringPhoneLattice/README.md

 StringPhoneLattice
 ==================

+Please note that this data structure **requires** the [JSON Simple library](https://code.google.com/p/json-simple/) for JSON serialization.
+If you want to use a different JSON parsing library, It should be fairly easy to do so by just modifying the code within the `StringPhoneLattice` class.

 A Phone Lattice data structure written in Java that allows to quickly check if a String has been added to the database.